MaxineXiong/OpenAI-API-Web-Apps/README.md

     - **4_DALL·E_Image_Generator_(coming_soon).py**: Python script for the **DALL·E Image Generator** web application (coming soon).
 * **Home.py**: This is a Python script for the home page of the Streamlit web applications.
 It contains code related to the navigation between the three web applications.
 * **packages.txt**: The file manages the project dependencies and is necessary for deploying the web applications on _Streamlit Cloud_.
 * **requirements.txt**: This file lists all the required Python modules and packages.
-It is also necessary for the deployment of the web application on _Streamlit Cloud_.
-It ensures that the required dependencies are installed when deploying the application.
+It is also necessary for the deployment of the web applications on _Streamlit Cloud_.
+It ensures that the required dependencies are installed when deploying the applications.
 * **README.md**: Provides an overview of this repository.
 * **LICENSE**: The license file for the project.